Notice of Pre-AIA or AIA Status

 Claim 2, which is illustrative of claim 20, contains those elements that define this abstract idea (and are highlighted below):

-parsing the factual elements of the network-based digital resource, wherein parsing generates a string characterized by a plurality of words;
+parsing the factual elements of the series of statement elements from the network-based digital resource, wherein parsing generates a string characterized by a plurality of words;

 analyzing the string using an open recursive language model stored in network memory to associate a plurality of different components of the word string with respective logical types, wherein the plurality of different components include a first component that belongs to a first logical type and a second component that belongs to a second logical type;

-generating feedback data based on the word string, wherein the feedback data is generated based on consideration of the first component belonging to the first logical type and consideration of the second component belonging to the second logical type; and
+receiving feedback data from the community of users corresponding to annotations of the parsed factual elements of the structured argument, wherein the feedback data is generated based on at least consideration of the first component belonging to the first logical type and the second component belonging to the second logical type;

 At Step 2A, Prong Two, the Examiner has determined that the identified abstract idea (judicial exception) is not integrated into a practical application because the additional elements are merely instructions to apply the abstract idea to a computer, as described in MPEP 2106.05(f).
 Further, in MPEP 2106.05(f) it is noted that simply adding a general-purpose computer or computer components after the fact to an abstract idea does not integrate a judicial exception into a practical application or provide significantly more.
 Therefore, according to the MPEP, this is not solely limited to computers but includes other technology that, recited in an equivalent to “apply it,” is a mere instruction to perform the abstract idea on that technology.